legacyspinner/el8-aarch64-kernel-4k-pages/readme.md

 downgrade to another GPU(or none) driver in UTM.

 *Try testing it with different video drivers and different QEMU versions.
+*I have tried all the down to QEMU 2.10 ARM/ and still works, not sure which is most stable yet.

 See for yourself!
 Ready set go?